joewhite86/frogr/docs/source/guide.rst

 As you can see there are two registry calls in the application's constructor.
 ``register(...)`` let's the application know in which package to look for rest classes.
 ``serviceInjector().service().register(...)`` tells the application where to look for models and repositories.
+More information about the Application entry point: :doc:`Application <documentation/application>`

 You may also have noticed there's a config file used in the main method.
 This is required to setup our Dropwizard_ instance, so we have to create that one now.